madskristensen/CloseAllTabs/README.md

 with other tool windows in the same location.

 ![Focus Solution Explorer](art/focus-solution-explorer.png)

+### Delete *bin* and *obj* folders
+This options will delete *bin* and *obj* folders from all projects in the solution on close.

+**Note**, no files under source control will be deleted by this feature.

+The *bin* and *obj* folders are usually safe to delete since they are automatically generated when the solution/project is being build by Visual Studio/MSBuild.

+This feature is off by default, but can easily be enabled in the settings.

 ### Settings
 Disable the individual features easily from the **Tools -> Options**